 Step 4: Make Your Trait a Habit.

-As in habit hacking, one of the most powerful ways to change a character trait is to track it.
-Doing so creates the focus, clarity and accountability you need to transform yourself permanently.
+As with habit hacking, one of the most powerful ways to develop a character trait is to track it.
+This creates the focus, clarity and accountability you need to see lasting change.

-So, to keep things simple, it makes more sense to count the negative instances of a character trait than its positives.
-At least that way we can be sure that we’re not not what we’re trying to be.
+To keep things simple, it’s more helpful to count the negative instances of a character trait, instead of positives.
+That way, you can be sure that you avoid being the person you don’t want to be.

-The solution then is as follows: every evening, review the day and make a note of each time you failed to live up to a trait.
-(N.B., this becomes much easier if you’ve recorded an Actual Schedule that can help jog your memory.)
+The practical solution is this: Every evening, review the day and take note of each time you failed to live up to a trait.
+To remember it better, you can use time tracking to help jog your memory.

-As you string more and more days together, your tracker will looking something like this:
+As you string more and more days together, your tracker will look something like this:

-Over time you’ll start to spot trends in your actions and without even thinking, you’ll start making automatic interventions to improve them.
-You’ll also get a much better idea of what a character trait really means to you and which part of you you need to work on.
+Over time, you’ll start spotting trends in your actions.
+Without thinking about it, you’ll naturally make interventions to improve your behaviour.
+You’ll also get a much better idea of what the character trait in question really means to you.

-One last word of advice: Remember that when you tackle a character trait, you’re not changing one habit.
+One last word of advice: Remember that when tackling a character trait, you’re not changing one habit.
 You’re changing thousands of them.
-And, what’s more, the behaviours you’re working on are some of the most deep-seated and automatic habits of all.
+What’s more, the habits that are critical to your trait may also be the most deep-seated and unconscious ones.
+Rooting them out will take time.

 Step 5: Repeat the Process.

-Once you feel you’ve got a good hold on one part of your character (or if your priorities shift to another area of your life) feel free to add another trait to your list.
+Once you’ve got a good hold on one character trait (or, if your priorities shift to another area of your life), feel free to start working on the next.

-If you’re using the values tracker in the TRACKTION Planner or FREE productivity templates, just shift your existing traits one space to the right and begin tracking your new trait in the left-hand most column.
+If you’re using the values tracker in the TRACKTION Planner or FREE productivity templates, shift your existing traits one space to the right and begin tracking your new trait in the furthest-left column.

-Over time, you’ll grow your list of traits to as many as five active targets at once, some of which you may have worked on for months (or even years).
+Over time, you may grow your list of traits to as many as five active targets at once.
+Some of them may take months, or even years, to develop.

 If you get overwhelmed, don’t be afraid to cut back down to one character trait.
-And don’t worry if it takes a long time to make progress.
+And don’t worry if it takes long to make progress.

 Though the process is simple, changing your character isn’t easy.
 But the rewards when you get there are worth it.